Frequently Asked Questions

 All people everywhere are invited to learn about the restored gospel of Jesus Christ from Wilford Woodruff's records.

 The Wilford Woodruff Papers Foundation is an independent, private non-profit organization and is not affiliated with The Church of Jesus Christ of Latter-day Saints or any other organization or institution.
 However, the Church History Department supports and encourages the Wilford Woodruff Papers Project.
 The Church History Library staff cooperates closely with us, providing access to the documents as well as technical and research assistance.
-Several team members assisted with The Joseph Smith Papers.
+Several people who work on the Wilford Woodruff Papers gained expertise from their prior work with the Joseph Smith Papers, including our Executive Editor Steven C. Harper.
+Moreover, Joseph Smith Papers scholars Matthew C. Godfrey, Andrew H. Hedges, R. Eric Smith, and Jordan T. Watkins serve as advisors to the Wilford Woodruff Papers editorial team.

 Professionally trained and experienced document editors maintain and follow transcription and verification processes consistent with the highest academic documentary editing standards.
 See the editorial method we follow here.